woosting/linux/contents/time-zone/timezone-reconfiguration.md

-# Timezone configuration
+# Timezone reconfiguration

-To reconfigure the timezone of a Debian instance:
+To reconfigure the timezone in Debian:

 ```
 # dpkg-reconfigure tzdata